 Each issue of Rock and Ice contains approximately four features, with over a dozen standing departments including the analytical Accident Prevention, various interviews in the Snapshot (previously called Spotlight) and What I’ve Learned departments, Training and Medicine departments, gear reviews, a section of coping and survival stories called My Epic, personal and humor columns, and photo galleries.
 Features range from adventure stories to destination pieces, human-interest profiles, topical and historical pieces, and polemics.

 The magazine maintains the world’s top climbing website, rockandice.com, with continual news and video updates, and a weekly e-mail newsletter [click here to sign-up].
 Another weekly e-blast is the popular Friday item called Weekend Whipper, which shows climbing falls and gives commentary or explanation.

 The magazine is available in print or digital editions worldwide.

 DUANE RALEIGH, publisher and editor in chief, has climbed for 45 years and worked in publishing for 25.
 He is author of hundreds of routes in areas from Yosemite to the Fisher Towers to southern Texas, and has climbed worldwide.
 He is a former member of Yosemite Search and Rescue, the author of four books including the National Outdoor Book Award-winning Knots and Slings for Climbers, a former columnist for Sports Afield, and winner of the 2013 American Alpine Club Literary Award.
 Most recently, with John Long, he edited Yosemite, The Iron Age, published by Patagonia Books.

 ALISON OSIUS, executive editor, has been climbing for 40 years and in the past taught climbing in North Wales, California, Washington State and New Hampshire.
 She competed at national and international climbing events from World Cups to the X Games.
-She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in many magazines, newspapers and anthologies; past president of the American Alpine Club; and winner of the 2007 AAC Literary Award.
+She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in 50 magazines, newspapers and anthologies; past president (first woman pres.) of the American Alpine Club; and winner of the 2007 AAC Literary Award.
 She has a Master’s Degree from the Columbia University School of Journalism.